-Study suggests early ART in recently HIV-infected patients preferable to delayed treatmentDecember 16th, 2011 in HIV & AIDS /
+Study suggests early ART in recently HIV-infected patients preferable to delayed treatmentDecember 16, 2011 in Medicine & Health / HIV & AIDS

 Among people recently infected with HIV, immediate antiretroviral therapy (ART) appears preferable to deferring treatment, according to a new study published in the Journal of Infectious Diseases and now available online.
 Although the benefits of ART during early HIV-1 infection remain unproven, the findings support growing evidence favoring earlier ART initiation.